EXPERT ADVICE

 A clogged drain is one of the most common causes of a toilet filling up with water.

-Anything big enough to obstruct your drain can prevent water from flowing freely.
-This causes the water to come back up the toilet bowl when flushed.
+Anything big enough to cause obstruction can prevent water from flowing freely.
+This causes the water to back up when flushed.

 2. Water supply issues